 - In a large bowl, whisk together flour, brown sugar, sugar, baking powder, cinnamon, and salt.

-- In a separate bowl, whisk together melted butter and eggs.
+- In a separate bowl, whisk together milk, melted butter and eggs.

 - Add the wet ingredients to the dry ingredients a little at a time and mix until just combined.